aydrienlaw/tp/docs/DeveloperGuide.md

 ## Introduction

 orCASHbuddy is a Java 17 command-line application that helps students track expenses against a lightweight budget without the overhead of spreadsheets.
+The application uses a command-driven architecture with persistent storage, providing immediate feedback and automatic data saving.

+**Key Features:**
+- Track expenses with amount, description, and category
+- Set and monitor budgets with visual progress indicators
+- Mark/unmark expenses as paid for accurate budget tracking
+- Search expenses by category or description
+- Edit and delete expenses with automatic budget recalculation
+- Sort expenses by amount
+- Persistent storage using Java serialization

 ---